vercel/swr/README.md

 }
 ```

-It is still a server-side rendered site, but it’s also fully powered by SWR in the client side.
+It is still a server-side rendered site, but it’s also fully powered by SWR in the client-side.
 Which means the data can be dynamic and update itself over time and user interactions.

 ### Suspense Mode